 \subsection{Scheme for SAT-Based Algorithms for Inconsistency Measures}

-This section proposes a binary search algorithm for the computation of the inconsistency value for a given knowledge base $\kb$ wrt.\ one of the inconsistency measures considered in this work (i.\,e., the computation of $\inc(\kb)$ with $\inc \in \{\icont, \iforget, \ihs, \imdalal, \isdalal, \ihdalal\}$).
-So the objective of our algorithm is to solve the function problem $\valuei$ as formalized in \citep{thimm2019a}.
+This section proposes a binary search algorithm for the computation of the inconsistency value of a given knowledge base $\kb$ wrt.\ one of the inconsistency measures considered in this work, i.\,e., the computation of $\inc(\kb)$ with $\inc \in \{\icont, \iforget, \ihs, \imdalal, \isdalal, \ihdalal\}$.
+Our approach follows similar procedures that have been proposed in the literature (see, e.g., \cite{giunchiglia2006solving}).
+So the objective of our algorithm is to solve the function problem $\valuei$ as formalized in \cite{thimm2019a}.

-First we discuss the types of values that $\inc(\kb)$ can take for each of the considered measures. $\icont(\kb)$ counts the minimal number of atoms that have to be assigned the truth value $b$ in Priest's three-valued logic. $\iforget(\kb)$ is defined as the minimal number of atom occurrences that have to be forgotten to make $\kb$ consistent. $\ihs(\kb)$ is equal to the minimal number of interpretations such that there is a model for every formula in $\kb$. $\imdalal$ and $\isdalal$ are distances that count differing atom assignments between certain interpretations and $\ihdalal$ counts the number of such distances greater than $0$ between certain interpretations.
-For $\ihs, \imdalal, \isdalal$ the inconsistency value equals $\infty$ for the edge case that a formula in $\kb$ is unsatisfiable individually.
-For all other cases and for all cases of the other measures, it trivially follows that the inconsistency values are integers, as the numbers of atom assignments, atom occurrences and interpretations can only be integers.

-Furthermore, all inconsistency measures have a clearly defined range as established in their descriptions in Section \ref{sec:inc-measurement}.
-A summary of the ranges of all inconsistency measures considered in this paper can be found in Table \ref{tab:search-ranges-sat}.
-This clearly defined search space prompts the use of a binary search procedure to search the range of possible values.
+All inconsistency measures considered in this paper have a clearly defined range as established in their descriptions in Section \ref{sec:preliminaries} (see also Table \ref{tab:search-ranges-sat}).
+This clearly defined search space prompts the use of a binary search procedure.
 The range is searched by the algorithm and for each iteration of the search, a call to a SAT-solver is made, to decide which half of the range needs to be searched in the following iteration.
-The problem that is solved at each iteration of the binary search procedure is the decision problem $\upperi$ \citep{thimm2019a}, meaning the problem of deciding whether a given value $u$ is an upper bound of the inconsistency value of a given knowledge base:
+The problem that is solved at each iteration of the search procedure is the decision problem $\upperi$ \cite{thimm2019a}, meaning the problem of deciding whether a given value $u$ is an upper bound of the inconsistency value of a given knowledge base.

-For all inconsistency measures presented in Section \ref{sec:inc-measurement}, the problem $\upperi$ is $\np$-complete as shown in \citep{thimm2019a}, and is thus reducible to SAT.
-Therefore, the idea is to find SAT encodings $S: \mathbb{K} \times \mathbb{N}_0 \to \mathbb{K}$ for $\upperi$ for all inconsistency measures that satisfiy the following requirement: